-Students who wish to receive this salary assistance should contact the office of financial aid by the priority deadline for the summer term if seeking assistance for summer and the fall priority deadline if seeking assistance for the fall.
+Students who wish to receive this salary assistance should contact the Financial Aid Office by the priority deadline for the summer term if seeking assistance for summer and the fall priority deadline if seeking assistance for the fall.

 2. Continuing JD Student Scholarships